prefix-dev/rattler-build/docs/recipe_file.md

   tag: "1.1.4"
 ```

-Futhermore if you want to fetch just the current "HEAD"(this may result in non-deterministic builds)
+Futhermore, if you want to fetch just the current "`HEAD`" (this may result in
-then you can use `depth`,
+non-deterministic builds), then you can use `depth`.

 ```yaml
 source: